-Zhu said that the so-called "transit" by the leaders of Taiwan is in essence part of provocative efforts to "seek independence by relying on the U.S." and is an attempt to create "one China, one Taiwan", "two Chinas" or other forms that violate the one-China principle.
+The "transit" by the Taiwan leader is in essence part of provocative efforts to "seek independence by relying on the U.S." and is also an attempt to create "one China, one Taiwan", "two Chinas" and other forms that violate the one-China principle, she said.

-"They are seeking opportunities to sell the idea of 'Taiwan independence' in the international community and seek support from anti-China forces in the U.S.," she said.
+"Tsai plans to find opportunities to peddle the idea of 'Taiwan independence' in the international community and seek support from anti-China forces in the U.S.," Zhu said.

 The Taiwan leader will not only just stay at the airport or a hotel during her "transit" but also wants to contact U.S. government officials and members of the U.S. Congress under various pretexts to seek "official exchanges" between the U.S. and the region, and collude with external anti-China forces, Zhu said.
 "We urge the U.S. to refrain from arranging Tsai's 'transit' visit, bar any contact between her and U.S. officials and take concrete actions to honor its solemn commitment of not supporting 'Taiwan independence'."

 People from a range of parties and groups protested in Taipei against Tsai's so-called "transit" through the U.S., and condemned Tsai and the Democratic Progressive Party for their attempts to collude with the U.S. to undermine the island.